ocf/ocfweb/ocfweb/docs/docs/staff/procedures/printing.md

 3. Remove the offending printer from the list of selected printers
 4. GOTO 2, repeat for the `single` class

+Alternatively, this can be done using the CUPS command `lpadmin` with proper authentication.

+    lpadmin -p printername -r classname

+The `printername` is the physical name of the printer (for example, `logjam-double` or `logjam-single`) while the `classname` is the name of the user-facing CUPS class (`double` or `single`).

 (In theory pausing printers should have the same effect, but the current CUPS version still queues jobs for them for some unknown reason, causing half of user jobs to not print.)